by Peter Drost and James Bow.

 Finally, the travel time downtown would have been long if you were to start at Sheppard East station: Probably 20 minutes to ride the RT, 5 to 10 minutes to interchange at Kennedy, 25 minutes to Yonge Street, 10 to 15 minutes to a downtown station.
 In total 60 to 70 minutes, assuming that there were no delays.
 Compare this to, say, the Agincourt GO station with an approximately 25 to 30 minute run to downtown.

 In the end, it was the cost of the project, taken alongside the four projects the NDP government was pushing (Sheppard Subway, Eglinton West Subway and the York University extension) that caused the Metro government to hesitate on approving this proposal.
 Metro councillors weren't willing to raise taxes in order to provide the funds necessary, and so the Province and Metro proceeded with the Eglinton West and Sheppard Subways, leaving the Spadina Subway and Scarborough RT extensions on the back burner.
-Then, in June 1995, the Conservatives under Mike Harris were elected to office.
-One of their first acts was to cancel the construction of the Eglinton West subway.
-Six months later, they pulled out of capital spending for public transit altogether.

 The RT Extension Today